The Great British Bake Off: Accidental revelation of Series 8 winner

-Japan Week
+In the Bake Off 2023 Festive Special, this controversy was referenced by Prue Leith where she jokes "this time I won't Tweet it" while speaking to Sophie Faldo.

+Nationally-themed weeks

+Recent series have included weeks themed around a designated country, many of which have been criticised for their use of inauthentic dishes, fostering of stereotypes and "casual" racism.

-In Season 11 Episode 6, "Japan Week" was widely and heavily criticised for not having any actual Japanese pastries.
-One of the participants opted to make an Indian-inspired bun with a Dahl filling, while another went for a Chinese stir-fry to fill theirs, neither of which would be found in Japan.
-Viewers of the show were particularly offended with contestant Hermine styling her steamed buns to look like panda bears, a species that is native to China and not Japan, and another even styled theirs to look like an American-style cheeseburger and fries.
-Most contestants chose to do Chinese or Indian flavours, resulting in the show being called out for assuming "all Asians are Japanese".
+In series 11, "Japan Week" was widely and heavily criticised for not having any actual Japanese pastries.
+One of the participants opted to make an Indian-inspired bun with a dahl filling, while another chose a Chinese stir-fry filling, neither of which would be found in traditional Japanese baking.
+Viewers of the show were particularly offended with contestant Hermine styling her steamed buns to look like panda bears, a species that is native to China and not Japan, and another baker's looked like an American-style cheeseburger and fries.
+Most contestants chose to do Chinese or Indian flavours, resulting in the show being called out for assuming "all Asians are Japanese."

-German Week

 After the airing of the "German Week" episode in series 12, Noel Fielding and Matt Lucas were criticised on social media for mocking a German accent during the show.
-It was widely described as 'irritating and inappropriate', raised the question over whether this would be allowed if it were another nationality.
+It was widely described as "irritating and inappropriate," raised the question over whether this would be allowed if it were another nationality.
 Lucas in particular was criticised by many viewers for his "casual racism."
-In the same episode, Paul Hollywood apologised to German contestant Jurgen because the week's showstopper challenge was not something German: participants were given the task of making a three-tier cake with yeast.
-Jurgen was reportedly "baffled" by this challenge, and said that it was not something that he would normally see at home.
+In the same episode, Paul Hollywood apologised to German contestant Jürgen because the week's showstopper challenge was not something German: participants were given the task of making a three-tier cake with yeast.
+Jürgen was reportedly "baffled" by this challenge, and said that it was not something that he would normally see at home.
 Hollywood joked that he had "anglicised" the challenge.

-Mexican Week

-Series 13, episode 4, broadcast on 4 October 2022, was Mexican week.
+During series 13, the episode broadcast on 4 October 2022, was "Mexican week."
 Like many previous weeks celebrating foreign cuisine, the show was branded with allegations of cultural appropriation.
 Additionally, criticism was directed at the incorrect pronunciation, inaccurate labelling of Mexican dishes, and a sketch where Matt and Noel dressed in sombreros and ponchos, which was deemed disrespectful.
+The New York Times restaurant critic Tejal Rao called the episode "casually racist."

+In September 2023, prior to series 14, the show's producers announced the series would no longer include nationally-themed weeks, replacing them with a new party-cake week.

+Allusions to calories

+Since her appointment as a Bake-Off judge, Prue Leith has been criticised by groups such as the eating disorders charity Beat for describing some bakes as "not worth the calories".
+Beat noted that referring to the calorific content of foods can be potentially harmful or distressing to people suffering from (or vulnerable to) eating disorders, with the charity's director of external affairs Tom Quinn describing the expression as "very unhelpful".
+In response, Leith recognised that the phrase was potentially problematic, and said that she might not use it in future.